Breast Augmentation Sydney

 - Sub-Fascial – is similar to the foregoing.
 The implant is still ‘in front of the muscle’ but now under its sheath.
 The same comments apply.

 - Sub-Muscular – the implant is placed under the Pectoralis Muscle between it and the underlying ribs.
-This is by far the most popular placement because of its many advantages, not the least of which are that it produces a more natural appearance and not a ‘stuck on’ look, there is a reduced risk of Capsular Contracture, and there is less risk of interference with future breast feeding.
+This is Dr Mayson’s preferred placement because of its various advantages, not the least of which are that it produces a more natural appearance as opposed to a ‘stuck on’ look, there is a reduced risk of Capsular Contracture, and there is less risk of interference with future breast feeding.

-- Dual Plane – a combination of Sub-Glandular and Sub-Muscular placements where the upper half of the breast implant is placed under the muscle, and the lower half of the implant is in direct contact with the breast tissue to give it ‘lift’ when there is mild sagging
+- Dual Plane – a combination of Sub-Glandular and Sub-Muscular placements where the upper half of the breast implant is placed under the muscle, and the lower half of the implant is in direct contact with the breast tissue to give it a degree of ‘lift’ – useful when there is mild sagging.

 The Easy Steps Involved in Having a Breast Augmentation at Breast Excellence®